seattletimes/newsapps-brownbag/src/slides.md

 * Former med-school student at Johns Hopkins
 * Radio reporter for NPR in Alaska
-* Graduate of Ada Academy
+* Graduate of Ada Developers Academy

 </section>